Smith Memorial Arch: History

-The will went into effect upon the death of Smith's wife in 1895, but it was not until 1897 that the Fairmount Park Art Association began to select the sculptors.
-The initial commissions were awarded on May 8, 1898, and it took until 1912 before the last sculpture was completed and installed on the arch.
+These provisions of the will went into effect upon the death of Smith's wife in 1895.
+Two years later, the Fairmount Park Art Association began to select the sculptors.
+The initial commissions were awarded on May 8, 1898, and the final sculpture was installed in 1912.

 The estate of Richard and Sarah Smith also funded the creation of Smith Memorial Playground & Playhouse, in East Fairmount Park.